 “AdviceRobo eats risk for breakfast”.
 That’s their motto (and it’s quite accurate).
 This European startup was founded by Diederick van Thiel and Rosali Steenkamer in 2013.
 They developed software for predictive risk services and technology “to increase acceptance rates for credit applications whilst keeping the risk level the same”:

 Artificial Intelligence is the secret weapon powering their solutions.
 They have an AI-based platform that combines data from structured and unstructured sources.
 On this platform, AdviceRobo aggregates “big behavioral data to credit score self-employed, start-up companies, millennial and other thin-file customer segments.”

 The way they help Financial Institutions is clear.
 Rosali Steenmaker, Co-Founder of the company, sees it this way: “AdviceRobo is Europe's leading psychographic credit scoring company.
 The psychographic credit score measures financial attitude, motivation and behavior of people through an online interview.
 The resulting score and profile support lenders in accepting thin files that they would reject otherwise.
 This leads to more customers, less risk, or both!”

 Nowadays, AdviceRobo is on the KPMG/H2 Global fintech 100 list, part of the London City Fintech 50, and has won multiple awards for its added value to responsible lending.

 Find more about AdvideRobo on their website.

 For corporations, change is slow and difficult.
-They have big budgets, but also tedious procedures and rigid hierarchies.
-That’s were collaborating with startups helps.
-FIs benefit from this fast-paced, vibrant companies, while startups gain access to the potential only large corporations offer.
+They have large budgets, but also tedious procedures and rigid hierarchies.
+That’s why collaborating with startups helps.
+FIs benefit from these fast-paced, vibrant companies, while startups gain access to the potential only large corporations offer.